 There are several theories about the origin of ramen in Japan.
 According to the Shin-Yokohama Raumen Museum, ramen was introduced to Japan at the end of the Edo period by the influx of Chinese immigrants who settled in Yokohama, Kobe, Nagasaki, and Hakodate.
 The expansion of Chinatowns (also called Nanjing towns) in these port cities opened a floodgate for Chinese cuisine that is to become a distinct part of Japanese food culture, known as chuka ryori.

-In 1910, the first ramen shop named Raitaiken (来々軒) was opened in Akasusa, Tokyo.
-The main menu was “Nankin soba”, which was named after Chinatowns and soba noodles.
+In 1910, the first ramen shop Raitaiken (来々軒), was opened in Akasusa, Tokyo.
+The main menu was “Nankin soba,” named after Chinatowns and soba noodles.
 These noodle dishes spurred the popularity of ramen throughout Japan that ramen critic Hiroshi Osaki calls this year “the first year of ramen.”

 Ramen Today

-The ramen craze phenomenon partly has to be credited to inventor Momofuku Ando who solidified ramen’s reputation by developing the world’s first instant ramen “Chicken Ramen” in 1958.
-By the late 20th century, instant noodles have spread all over the world, and major Japanese ramen chains, such as Ippudoand Ichiran started to expand globally and pushed the standard of quality Japanese ramen.
+The ramen craze phenomenon partly has to be credited to inventor Momofuku Ando, who solidified ramen’s reputation by developing the world’s first instant ramen, “Chicken Ramen” in 1958.
+By the late 20th century, instant noodles had spread worldwide, and big Japanese ramen chains, such as Ippudo and Ichiran started to expand globally and pushed the standard of quality Japanese ramen.

-Since then, the noodle dish comes in many forms, from the cheap fast food that comes in a cup to the Michelin awarded options.
-In Japan alone, you can find more than 32,000 ramen shops, with countless of them hidden behind train stations and department buildings or tucked in inconspicuous alleyways.
-While in the US, we have David Chang and Ivan Orkin that popularize ramen with their endeavors.
+Since then, the noodle dish has come in many forms, from the cheap fast food in a cup to the Michelin options.
+In Japan alone, you can find over 32,000 ramen shops, countless hidden behind train stations and department buildings, or tucked in inconspicuous alleyways.
+While in the U.S., we have David Chang and Ivan Orkin, who popularize ramen with their endeavors.

 Before we get to the ramen types, let us first take a quick look at what makes up a bowl of ramen:

 As one would expect, soup is the elemental factor that determines the greatness of a bowl of ramen.
-Ramen masters put a great deal of effort in concocting their own soup.
+Ramen masters put a great deal of effort into concocting their soup.

 a) Soup Broth

-Soup broth is the base of the soup and is made from umami-rich ingredients such as pork or chicken bones, dried seaweed, seafood, charred vegetables, lard and fats, and aromatics.
+The soup broth is the base and is made from umami-rich ingredients such as pork or chicken bones, dried seaweed, seafood, charred vegetables, lard and fats, and aromatics.

 b) Tare (Sauce)

-Tare or the sauce defines the key flavor of ramen.
-There are three primary tare: miso, salt, and soy sauce, and they can be combined with other seasonings such as mirin, sake, sugar, spices, or bean paste to create a rich sauce that will complete the soup broth.
+Tare, or the sauce, defines the critical flavor of ramen.
+There are three primary taremiso, salt, and soy sauce, and they can be combined with other seasonings such as mirin, sake, sugar, spices, or bean paste to create a rich sauce that will complete the soup broth.

-The next key component of ramen is noodles.
+Another major component of ramen is noodles.
 Ramen noodles, also called soba (not to be confused with buckwheat soba), are made of wheat flour, salt, water, and kansui.
-And it’s kansui, a type of alkaline solution, that gives ramen its distinct yellow tint and springy texture.
+Kansui, an alkaline solution, gives ramen its distinct yellow tint and springy texture.

-The noodles can be straight or wavy, or by varying thickness.
-Pay attention to the ramen packaging, and you’ll spot numbers like no. 18, 20, 22, 24, 26, and 28, which basically tells you the cut of the noodles.
+The noodles can be straight, wavy, or of varying thickness.
+Pay attention to the ramen packaging, and you’ll spot numbers like no. 18, 20, 22, 24, 26, and 28, which tells you the noodle cut.

-The combination of ingredients sometimes define a special style of ramen, and there is even ramen that doesn’t come with any toppings at all.
+The combination of ingredients sometimes defines a unique style of ramen, and there is no-frills ramen that doesn’t come with toppings.

 Read: Best Toppings to go with Your Homemade Ramen